 ANZ New Zealand designates derivatives as cash flow hedges where the instrument hedges the variability in cash flows of a recognised asset or liability, a foreign exchange component of a firm commitment, or a highly probable forecast transaction.
-The effective portion of changes in the fair value of derivatives qualifying and designated as cash flow hedges is deferred to the hedging reserve, which forms part of shareholders' equity.
+For qualifying cash flow hedges, the fair value gain or loss associated with the effective portion of the cash flow hedges is recognised initially in other comprehensive income and then recycled to the income statement in the periods when the hedged item will affect profit or loss.
 Any ineffective portion is recognised immediately in the income statement.
-Amounts deferred in equity are recognised in the income statement in the period during which the hedged forecast transactions take place.

-When the hedge expires, is sold, terminated, exercised, or no longer qualifies for hedge accounting, the cumulative amount deferred in equity remains in the hedging reserve, and is subsequently transferred to the income statement when the hedged item is recognised in the income statement.
+When the hedging instrument expires, is sold, terminated, exercised, or no longer qualifies for hedge accounting, the cumulative amount deferred in equity remains in the hedging reserve, and is subsequently transferred to the income statement when the hedged item is recognised in the income statement.